 Successful plan implementation requires an ongoing and long-term commitment.
-This is best provided by a champion or group of champions who tirelessly work to advance plan recommendations.
-The logical champions for this plan are the members of the IPNA boards and committees, who should work with the larger IPNA membership and each other, the City of Atlanta, and others to promote plan implementation.
-This can and will take many forms, but, at a minimum, should include ensuring that the Lifelong Community's perspective is reflected in all other IPNA committees and initiatives: This is essential, given how Lifelong Community principles interact with many ongoing IPNA initiatives besides those of the Lifelong Inman Park Committee; the myriad of factors affecting the ability of Inman Park to accommodate people of all ages demands nothing less.
+This is best provided by a champion or group of champions who tirelessly work to advance its recommendations.
+The logical champions for this plan are the members of the IPNA boards and committees, who should work with the larger IPNA membership and each other, the City, and others to promote implementation.
+This can and will take many forms, but, at a minimum, should include ensuring that the Lifelong Community's perspective is reflected in all IPNA committees and initiatives; This is essential, given how Lifelong Community principles interact with many ongoing IPNA initiatives besides those of the Lifelong Inman Park Committee; the myriad of factors affecting the ability of Inman Park to accommodate people of all ages demands nothing less.

-By being mindful of these ideas, the Lifelong Inman Park Master Plan can guide change in the neighborhood for years to come, and, in doing so, allow Inman Park to truly become a model Lifelong Community in the City of Atlanta.
+By being mindful of these ideas, the Lifelong Inman Park Master Plan can guide the neighborhood for years to come, and, in doing so, allow Inman Park to truly become a model Lifelong Community in the Atlanta.